FeralChild64/open-roms/CONFIG.md

 ## Other options

+### `COMPRESSION_FREQ`

+Uses a character frequency based compression for BASIC interpreter strings.
+Do not disable it for now!

-### `COMPRESSION_LVL_2`
+### `COMPRESSION_DICT`

-Adds additional step in compressing BASIC interpreter strings - a dictionary compression.
+Uses a dictionary based compression for BASIC interpreter strings.
 Not tested extensively - and for now it won't bring any improvement (it will even increase the code/data size) as we do not have enough strings yet to make this method useful.
 Do not use!